-Helen Frostick, Head Teacher, St Mary Magdalen's Primary School shares her thoughts on the impact that a positive Head Teacher-Governor relationship has on all aspects of school life including leadership and governance.
+Helen Frostick, National Leader of Education and Former Head Teacher, St Mary Magdalen's Primary School, shares her thoughts on the impact that a positive Head Teacher-Governor relationship has on all aspects of school life including leadership and governance.

 A positive and effective partnership with Governors is essential for all Headteachers and is a prerequisite for enhancing good leadership and governance.
 Strong leadership is essential to reach an outstanding grade for inspections.